 Fat Tire Biking

-Fat tire biking is new to the area, but there are many trails available to ride.
-Explore gorgeous scenery and wildlife on your bike.
 Fat tire biking is permitted on the trails on the North Entrance of the KWW Monument just down the road.
 Ride along the East Branch of the Penobscot river and enjoy wonderful views of Baxter and Katahdin.
-Check out trail conditions or maps here:

 Looking for a remote experience?
 Try Baxter State park in the winter.
 The park allows fat tire bikes on their Tote Road just 15 miles from our driveway.

-The North gate to Baxter is located just 15 miles from Mt.
+The North gate to Baxter State Park is located just 15 miles from Mt.
 Chase Lodge.
-There are over 40 peaks and ridges besides Katahdin in the Park.
+In addition to Mt.
+Katahdin there are over 40 peaks and ridges in the park.
 The trail system features over 215 miles of trails popular with hikers, mountain climbers and naturalists.
-The park also consists of many spectacular Rivers, Streams, Ponds and Lakes for canoeing, fishing and swimming.
+You will also find many spectacular rivers, streams, and ponds for canoeing, fishing and swimming.

 Spread across a wild landscape offering spectacular views of Mount Katahdin, Katahdin Woods and Waters National Monument invites discovery of its rivers, streams, woods, flora, fauna, geology, and the night skies.
 All of the monument lands border the eastern side of Baxter State Park and the North Entrance is located just down the road from us here at Mt Chase Lodge.